 - Click and hold to place the starting point of your curve.

 - Release the mouse button to stop drawing.
+The line turns black.

 - (Optional) End your curve at the point where you started drawing to create a closed shape.
 The figure shows an open curve (left) and a closed curve (right).